ntnu-ai-lab/ai4iot-calib-pipeline/README.md

 **6)** Visualize the output

+**TODO** how to obtain ip and port
-The visualization module prints output in the format of an html page available through a webui port in the kubernetes cluster
+The visualization module prints output in the format of an html page available through a webui port in the kubernetes cluster.
+Open browser at address `<minikube ip>:<visualization-webui-port>`